bbfrederick/rapidtide/docs/theoryofoperation.rst

 Significance threshold estimation
 """""""""""""""""""""""""""""""""
 This step is placed where it is done in the processing stream, but involves procedures described below.

-Estimating the significance threshold for the correlation measurements done below is not straightforward.
-While there is a standard relationship to convert correlation coefficient R to p for a given timecourse length, this assumes that you are correlating truly random signals (i.e. Gaussian random signals with white noise power spectra).
+Estimating the significance threshold for the fitted crosscorrelation measurements done below is not straightforward.
+While there is a standard relationship to convert correlation coefficient R to p for a given timecourse length, this assumes that you performing a Pearsonn correlation of truly random signals (i.e. Gaussian random signals with white noise power spectra).
 But the sLFO signals are severely band limited, so if you use these formulae, you will dramatically overestimate the significance of your correlations.
+Moreover, we are selecting the peak of a crosscorrelation over a range of delays, which will further inflate the values.
-There are analytic ways of adjusting for this, but they are tedious - Monte Carlo simulation by performing a set of correlations of the sLFO regressor with scrambled, filtered versions of itself are more straightforward (this is described in [Hocke2016]_).
-Prior to each pass, we do NREPS sham correlations (NREPS=10000 by default - adjust with ``--numnull NREPS``.
+There are analytical ways of adjusting for this, but they are tedious - Monte Carlo simulation by performing and fitting a set of crosscorrelations of the sLFO regressor with scrambled, filtered versions of itself are more straightforward (this is described in [Hocke2016]_).
+Prior to each pass, we do NREPS of these sham correlations (NREPS=10000 by default - adjust with ``--numnull NREPS``.
 Set to 0 to disable significance estimation).
-The p<0.05, p<0.01, and p<0.005 significance thresholds are estimated by fitting the distribution of null correlations to a Johnson distribution).
+The p<0.05, p<0.01, and p<0.005 significance thresholds are estimated by fitting the set of null correlations to a Johnson SB distribution (the functional form which we empirically found best fits the data).

 Time delay determination
 """"""""""""""""""""""""